 What if I fall asleep?

-Because hypnosis sessions are extremely relaxing, people sometimes feel like they are sleeping during a session, even though they are actually under hypnosis.
-Even if you were really asleep, your subconscious mind will hear the hypnosis practitioner’s suggestions and you will still receive all the benefits of the session.
+Because hypnosis sessions are extremely relaxing, people sometimes feel like they are sleeping during a session.
+However, they are actually under hypnosis.
+Even if you were really asleep, your subconscious mind will hear the hypnosis practitioner’s suggestions.
+You would still receive all the benefits of the session.

 What will it feel like while I’m being hypnotized?
 Will I remember everything?